 Protecting Forests for Myanmar’s Future

 70 percent of Myanmar’s population lives in rural areas and relies on the forest for food, resources and economic opportunities.
-The country is relatively undeveloped compared to its neighbors and has conserved many of its natural resources — including Asia’s most extensive intact tropical forests.
-However, Myanmar has the third-highest deforestation rate in the world, with an annual forest loss of 1.8 percent, thanks to over-harvesting, logging and agricultural expansion.
+The country is relatively undeveloped compared to its neighbors and has conserved many of its natural resources—including Asia’s most extensive intact tropical forests.
+However, Myanmar has the third-highest deforestation rate in the world, thanks to over-harvesting, logging and agricultural expansion.
 Myanmar’s future depends on the protection of these forests that are the lifeblood of people and endangered wildlife.